Fast and Robust Algorithm for the Energy Minimization of Spin Systems Applied in an Analysis of High Temperature Spin Configurations in Terms of Skyrmion Density: Abstract

 \section{Abstract}

-An algorithm for the minimization of the energy of magnetic systems based on an orthogonal matrix transformation is presented and applied to the analysis of thermal configurations of a ferromagnet to identify inherent structures, i.e. nearest local energy minima, as a function of temperature.
-Over a rather narrow temperature interval, skyrmions appear and reach a high temperature limit in the skyrmion density.
-The orthogonal spin optimization algorithm combined with the limited-memory Broyden-Fletcher-Goldfarb-Shanno (LBFGS) algorithm and a line search procedure is found to significantly outperform other minimization algorithms tested, in particular the frequently used damped spin dynamics approaches.
+An algorithm for the minimization of the energy of magnetic systems is presented and applied to the analysis of thermal configurations of a ferromagnet to identify inherent structures, i.e. the nearest local energy minima, as a function of temperature.
+Over a rather narrow temperature interval, skyrmions appear and reach a high temperature limit for the skyrmion density.
+In addition, the performance of the algorithm is further demonstrated in a self-consistent field calculation of a skyrmion in an itinerant magnet.
+The algorithm is based on a geometric approach in which the curvature of the spherical domain is taken into account and as a result the length of the magnetic moments is preserved in every iteration.
+In the limit of infinitesimal rotations, the minimization path coincides with that obtained using damped spin dynamics while the use of limited-memory quasi-newton minimization algorithms, such as the limited-memory Broyden-Fletcher-Goldfarb-Shanno (LBFGS) algorithm, significantly accelerates the convergence.